syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 ## Populate Sparkline with Data

-To bind data for the Sparkline component, you can assign a `IEnumerable` object to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_DataSource) property.
+To bind data for the Sparkline component, assign a `IEnumerable` object to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_DataSource) property.
 It can also be provided as an instance of the [`DataManager`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html).

 ```csharp
 @code {